eetan2000/SpaceQL/README.md

 <h1>SpaceQL</h1>
-<h3>A database for astronomical objects.
+<h3 align="center">A database for astronomical objects.
 The database was managed with MySql and the UI was designed with PHP, HTML and CSS.
 This project's timeline was 4 months and was organized through multiple phases and project milestones set by our instructor.
 These milestones include: planning, ER diagramming, relational modelling, conversion to normal forms, and implementation.</h3>

 </br>